Gain Respect as a Young IT Professional

 Another reason for the backlash against DEI is the misconception that promoting diversity means sacrificing meritocracy.
 Some believe prioritizing diversity may lower standards or unfairly benefit less qualified individuals based on race, gender, or identity factors.

-This is a false narrative that overlooks the barriers marginalized groups encounter in accessing education and jobs.
+Therefore, this is a false narrative that overlooks the barriers marginalized groups encounter in accessing education and jobs.
 By promoting diversity, equity, and inclusion, organizations can create equal opportunities for all to showcase their skills and talents.

 Some DEI critics argue it’s divisive, fostering an “us vs. them” mentality.